geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 ##### **Geohot** [[00:57:27](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=3447)]
 Why is it going to the devices?
-This looks kind of real, but I...
+This looks kind of real, but I..
 Oh, maybe it does have to go to the devices.
 I don't know.

 ##### **Geohot** [[00:57:54](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=3474)]